AntaresSimulatorTeam/antares-xpansion/docs/user-guide/get-started/settings-definition.md

 Maximum number of
 iterations for the Benders decomposition algorithm.
 Once this number of iterations is reached, the Antares-Xpansion algorithm ends, regardless of the quality of the solution.

+#### `timelimit`

+Strictly positive integer.
+Default value: `1e12`.

+Maximum allowed time in seconds for the execution of the Benders step of Antares-Xpansion (i.e. the time of the initial Antares simulation and for the problem generation step is not accounted for).
+Once the timelimit is reached, the algorithm finishes the current Benders iteration - which can take several additional seconds or minutes - and terminates.

 #### `uc_type`